vinay0x/hyperclip-electron/README.md

 ## Installation

-Download the DMG from <a href="https://github.com/o-my-code/hyperclip/releases/tag/beta">Github Releases>a>
+Download the DMG from <a href="https://github.com/o-my-code/hyperclip/releases/tag/beta">Github Releases</a>

 ## Usage